electricimp/reference/webservices/wunderground/README.md

 The *setLocation* method updates the location used for all Wunderground requests with the new location that is passed in.
 The newLocation parameter must use the location formatting found in the **Class Usage** section above.

 ### getConditions(*cb*)
 The *getConditions* method sends an asyncronus request to Wunderground's current conditions endpoint.
-The callback is passed three parameters (error, Wunderground's response, data).
+The callback is passed three parameters (error, Wunderground's response, Wunderground's current conditions data).
 For a full list of conditions included in the response table see [Wunderground's documentation](http://www.wunderground.com/weather/api/d/docs?d=data/conditions&MR=1).
 For quick reference data includes :

 - **current temp** (temp_c, temp_f)
 - **"feels like" temp** (feelslike_c, feelslike_f)